 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-Medicare provides help with services a person with dementia needs at every stage of the illness.
-The chart below shows an overview of Medicare coverage.
-It is followed by more details about the coverage of each part.
+Medicare provides help with services that a person with dementia needs at every stage of the illness.
+The chart below shows an overview of Medicare coverage for dementia.
+More details about the coverage of each part then follow.

 |Part B||Coverage includes preventive services, such as wellness visits, along with medical tests, doctor visits, and equipment.|